 In-text citations: JSAD uses its own journal style for in-text citations.
-It is similar to APA style, but different in two important aspects: (a) JSAD uses "and" rather than "&" for parenthetical citations for articles having two authors, and (b) JSAD uses "et al." after the first author's surname on the first and all subsequent in-text citations for any reference with three or more authors.
+It is similar to APA style, but different in one important aspect: JSAD uses "et al." after the first author's surname on the first and all subsequent in-text citations for any reference with three or more authors.
 Authors should use the following format on the first appearance of a citation within the text and for all subsequent appearances.

 Authors' names in parentheses (first and all subsequent citations):